ml-explore/mlx-examples/llms/mlx_lm/LORA.md

 For conversations and prompt completion pair, Hugging Face [Chat Templates](https://huggingface.co/blog/chat-templates) are used to assemble the corresponding text content.
-This assembly method will prioritize using the base model's chat-templates definition.
-If the base model does not define a corresponding template, then Hugging Face will assemble using some default chat-templates.
+This assembly method will prioritize using the foundation model's chat-templates definition.
+If the foundation model does not define a chat-template, then Hugging Face will assemble using some default chat-templates.
 For example, the text form of the aforementioned conversations assembled with Hugging Face's default format is: